alexpancheva/doubletsAnalysis/README.md

 * Cell Hashing Cell lines: A pre-processed dataset was downloaded from Seurat 3.1 and FASTQ files and processed data are also available from GEO under accession number: GSE108313.
 Demultiplexing is based on the Seurat functionality, similarly to the Cell Hashing PBMCs.

+* Synthetic data: 750 synthetic doublets were generated between randomly sampled singlets from the Seurat PBMCs dataset.
+Doublets were generated between T-cells and B-cells, B-cells and monocytes, T-cells and monocytes.
+This dataset was used to evaluate whether there is a shift in the entropy distributions between singlets (of each population in the doublets) and actual doublets.

 ### Analysis with DoubletFinder and DoubletDecon

 * DoubletFinder: Analysis performed in R 3.6.0.
 Installed from: https://github.com/chris-mcginnis-ucsf/DoubletFinder.
 The functions compatible with Seurat v3 were used, *paramSweep_v3* and *doubletFinder_v3*.
 The first 10 principal components were used with paramSweep_v3.
 The number of generated artificial doublets, *pN* was kept to default, 25%.
 The output of the parameter sweep was used to determine the neighbourhood for doublet scoring, *pK*.
 This value is dataset specific.
 To illustrate the effect of the doublet rate on the results, different values were used for the Demuxlet PBMCs: 8%, 10.9%, 11.5%, 12.5%.
 Further details: have a look at the R scripts for each dataset.